nikolatulechki/semanticElections/README.md

 ## Endpoint

- The sparql endpont is situated at <https://elections.ontotext.com>
+ The sparql endpoint is situated at <https://elections.ontotext.com>

 ## Data Model